-Contrary to asphalt shingles and wooden shakes, light-colored clay tiles are a good choice to keep your roof cool, which is very important in hot climates.
+Light-colored clay tiles are a good choice to keep your roof cool, which is very important in hot climates.

 They are among the best rated products for “cool roofs”: their "reflectance" is about 70% on a 0-100% scale, which is comparable to the new white anodized aluminum and white galvanized steel roofs.